 - Always make sure you have the correct drops and put them in the correct eye.

-- Talk to your child's doctor and pharmacist about possible side effects, reactions, or allergies your child may have or may get with the eye drops.
+- Talk to your child's doctor and pharmacist about possible side effects, reactions or allergies your child may have with the eye drops.

 - Put in eye drops before eye ointment.

-- Cleanliness is key.
+- Cleanliness is essential.
 Wash your hands before and after putting in eye drops.
-Do not let the tip of the bottle touch anything, including your child's eyes, your fingers, or other surfaces.
+Do not let the tip of the bottle touch anything, including your child's eyes, your fingers or other surfaces.